Troubleshooting and diagnostics

 • Alarm type: input_output_queues_filling

 • Alarm text: Correlator input and output queues are filling.
-If this alarm is being regularly raised, there is a chance that Cumulocity IoT is not able to process the requests at the rate the correlator is sending them, causing the slowest output queue to fill up.
+If this alarm is being regularly raised, there is a chance that Cumulocity is not able to process the requests at the rate the correlator is sending them, causing the slowest output queue to fill up.
 This might have also caused the slowest input queue to fill up.
 Slowest receiver name: <name>, Slowest receiver queue size: <size>, Slowest context name: <name>, Slowest context queue size: <size>.

 • Alarm severity: MAJOR